Trump impeachment: Historic proceedings underway with senators due to be sworn in as jurors

 "Today we will make history," Pelosi said as she signed the documents, using multiple pens to hand out and mark the moment.
 "This president will be held accountable."

-Moments later the prosecutors walked solemnly through the stately hall, filing into the Senate back row as the clerk of the House announced the arrival: "The House has passed House Resolution 798, a resolution appointing and authorizing managers of the impeachment trial of Donald John Trump, president of United States."
+Moments later the prosecutors walked solemnly through the stately hall, filing into the Senate back row as the clerk of the House announced the arrival: "The House has passed House Resolution 798, a resolution appointing and authorising managers of the impeachment trial of Donald John Trump, President of United States."

 Opening arguments are to begin next Tuesday after the Martin Luther King Jr. holiday.